lincolnpoh/github-learning-repo/README.md

 1) Fork: It means copying the code from someone's GitHub repository to our GitHub repository, without affecting the original repository.
 We can then work with it and call it another product.
 One good thing to note is that when we fork, we can fetch updates from the original GitHub repo, which is known as the upstream repository.
 Eg: Very famous example would be Ubuntu, which is a fork of Debian OS.
-Once we forked a Github repo, we need to git clone it into our local system so that we can make our own changes to it.
+Once we forked a Github repo, we need to clone (through "git clone" command) it into our local system so that we can make our own changes to it.
 Before making any changes, make sure to create a new branch.
-After making changes to the new branch, push it to our remote git repo, and then finally make a pull request to the upstream.
+After making changes to the new branch, push it to our forked remote git repo, and then finally make a pull request to the upstream.
 A good thing to take note is that, when working with the forked locally, we can keep it in sync with the original, by adding the target upstream/original link to a remote/alias.
 A good alias/remote name for it would be "upstream".
-The command for it is: "git remote add upstream [Insert target upstream/original URL .git]"
+The command for it is: "git remote add upstream [Insert target upstream/original URL .git]".
+We can confirm we have added by running "git config --list" and locate the "upstream" property.
-Once there is any changes done in the upstream/original repo, we can first fetch from the upstream to our local repo through the fetch command: "git fetch upstream".
+*If there is any update or changes in source code in the upstream/original repo, we can first fetch from the upstream to our local repo through the fetch command: "git fetch upstream".
 Next, once we have fetched the data, we apply the changes to our local system through the rebase command: "git rebase upstream/master".
-This will sync our local repo with the latest upstream repo source code.
+This will sync our local repo "master" branch with the latest upstream repo source code. ***Be very careful NOT to rebase our created branch with the master branch, as it will integrate our own created branch into the master branch, which alters the git history of the master branch, once we make a pull request in the upstream.
+This will have fatal consequences since master branch is a public branch, used by other people.
+For more info regarding rebase, refer to the command section above.

 2) Upstream: This refers to the original repository that we forked from.
 This is the repository that we originally copied when we created our fork.
 More explanation of upstream and downstream below.